ivan-hc/AM/README.md

 However, I suggest contacting the upstream developers to convince them to upgrade their packages.

-* **If you cannot run some AppImages on Ubuntu 23.10+ or its derivatives, then refer to [Restricted unprivileged user namespaces are coming to Ubuntu 23.10 | Ubuntu](https://ubuntu.com/blog/ubuntu-23-10-restricted-unprivileged-user-namespaces) for possible causes and remedies.**
+* **If you cannot run some AppImages on Ubuntu 23.10+ or its derivatives, then refer to [Restricted unprivileged user namespaces are coming to Ubuntu 23.10 | Ubuntu](https://ubuntu.com/blog/ubuntu-23-10-restricted-unprivileged-user-namespaces) for possible causes and remedies or jump to "[Ubuntu mess](#ubuntu-mess)".**
 * **If you cannot run chrome/chromium/electron-based AppImages, then refer to [Troubleshooting/Electron-sandboxing](https://docs.appimage.org/user-guide/troubleshooting/electron-sandboxing.html) for possible causes and remedies.**

 ------------------------------------------------------------------------